thomascourtney/week-six/notes.md

 It was interesting to see that phrases did not occur frequently, over thousands of words the most common phrase was "of the" and that only occured 8 times.

 ![screenshot](ss-4.png)

+It was intresting to use this feature above also, when selecting a word, you can see what other words occur with the original word.
+So you can see the correlation between words.
+You can also see in how many individual documents the word occurs in